AshKyd/briscycle/site/brisbane-city/riverwalk/index.md

 The floating walkway was a unique, floating structure completely detached from the riverbank which took people out into the middle of the river to admire Brisbane City from a unique vantage point.

 The floating walkway started at Merthyr Road and finished just before the Story Bridge.
-This stretch of bikeway still goes through the historic Howard Smith Wharves which are amongst the last of the undeveloped Brisbane riverfront real estate.
+This stretch of bikeway still goes through the historic Howard Smith Wharves.

-The bikeway connected to the bicentennial bikeway which continues to Toowong.

 ### Demolition